 Many prescription drugs can affect brain chemicals and trigger depression.
 These medications include certain types of drugs used for acne, high blood pressure, contraception, Parkinson disease, inflammation, epilepsy, hormone problems, cholesterol, gastrointestinal problems, and other conditions.

 According to major surveys, major depressive disorder affects nearly 15 million Americans (about 7% of the adult population) in a given year.
 While depression is an illness that can affect anyone at any time in their life, the average age of onset is 32 (although adults ages 49 to 54 years are the age group with the highest rates of depression).
 Other major risk factors for depression include being female and living in poverty.

 Depression in Women

 - Puberty.
 While both boys and girls have similar rates of depression before puberty, girls have twice the risk for depression once they reach puberty.
-In addition to hormonal factors, sociocultural factors may also affect the development of depression in girls in this age group.
+Hormonal and sociocultural factors may affect the development of depression in girls in this age group.

 - Menstruation.
 Many women experience mood changes around the time of menstruation but a small percentage of women suffer from premenstrual dysphoric disorder, a specific type of depression that accompanies premenstrual syndrome.

 - Pregnancy and Childbirth.
-Hormonal fluctuations that occur during and after pregnancy, especially when combined with relationship stresses and anxiety, can contribute to depression.
-Postpartum depression is a severe depression (sometimes accompanied by psychosis) that occurs within the first year after giving birth.
+Hormonal fluctuations and other physical changes that occur during and after pregnancy, especially when combined with relationship stress and anxiety, can contribute to depression.
+Postpartum depression is a severe depression (sometimes accompanied by psychotic symptoms) that occurs within the first year after giving birth.
 It may be due in part to the rapid decline of reproductive hormones that accompany childbirth.
 First-time mothers are particularly susceptible.
 Studies suggest that women are at greater risk for postpartum depression if they have a personal or family history of depression.
 Miscarriage also poses a risk for depression.